 - In a large mixing bowl, add the quinoa, kale, pepper, zucchini, tomatoes, herbs and onions.
 Stir to combine.

 - Add all the dressing ingredients to a mason jar with tight-fitting lid and shake well, until combined and smooth.
 Alternatively, whisk all ingredients together in a small mixing bowl.

 - Pour the dressing over top and toss to combine well.
 Season with additional salt and pepper, if needed.

 - Salad will keep in the fridge for up to 3 days.

 MORE ABOUT THIS EASY QUINOA SALAD WITH GARDEN VEGGIES RECIPE

 I love the crunch of this salad.
 The finely chopped raw veggies, like the carrot, pepper and cucumber give this salad an amazing crunch.
 And that paired with the slight chewy-crunch the quinoa has going on – this salad has texture, my friends.

 And then there’s the greens – kale and tons of fresh herbs.

-But I think my favourite part of this salad is that dressing.
-I am all about tasty and homemade sauces.
+But I think my favourite part of this salad is the dressing.
+I am all for tasty and homemade sauces.
 The key to a good anything is a good sauce.
 And this sweet mustard dressing has been my go-to for quite some time now.
 It’s tangy.
 It’s sweet.
 It’s packed with mustard, which just happens to be my favourite condiment of all time.
 And it ties it all together here.